Order-Optimal Sequential 1-Bit Mean Estimation in General Tail Regimes: Variations and Refinements

-Each round $\tau$ consumes an additional $n_{\text{ref}}(\eps_{\tau}, \delta_{\tau}, k, \sigma)$ samples.
-The estimator proceeds to the next round as long as the cumulative samples do not exceed the true sampling budget $n_{\text{true}}$.
-When the true sampling budget is finally exhausted, the estimator terminates and outputs the last fully computed estimate $\hat{\mu}_T$, where
+Each round $\tau$ consumes $n_{\rm ref}(\eps_\tau,\delta_\tau,k,\sigma)$ additional samples.
+The estimator proceeds to the next round as long as completing that round would not exceed the realized true sampling budget $n_{\rm true}$.
+When the true sampling budget is exhausted, the estimator outputs the last fully computed estimate $\hat{\mu}_T$, where